 The Amphibians of the Pacific Northwest

-The B.C.
-Coastal Region has a large & impressive population of Amphibians which includes frogs, toads, salamanders and newts.
+The Pacific Northwest has a large & impressive population of Amphibians which includes frogs, toads, salamanders and newts.
 Some are almost always seen as individuals but sometimes they can be seen in the thousands, the western toad migration in between Courtenay and Campbell River is one example, you can watch them moving along toad fences as they are guided to culverts that take them under the highway as they head to or from their breeding grounds.

 Most amphibians lay their eggs in water.
 After hatching, the young go through a larval stage with gills, and swim with fins, before becoming adults.